isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 ![](../assets/journeytest4.png)

 The interface allows you to pass simple event parameters.
-If you want to pass collections or other advanced objects in the event, you can click on **Code View** to see the entire code of the payload and modify it.
+If you want to pass collections or other advanced objects in the event, you can click on **[!UICONTROL Code View]** to see the entire code of the payload and modify it.
 For example, you can copy and paste event information prepared by a technical user.

 ![](../assets/journeytest5.png)